artidoro/kafka-messaging-server/README.md

 sh spawn_producer.sh TOPIC=topic_name
 ```

+OBS1: run the command in different terminal windows/tabs
-OBS: no need to create topics in advance.
+OBS2: no need to create topics in advance.